heartnotes/heartnotes/README.md

 * Rock-solid encryption (AES-256-GCM)
 * Auto-save diary as you type
 * Timeline view for easy access to past entries
+* Search using lunr.js
 * Export diary to readable HTML file at any time

 Fetch the latest release from [http://heartnot.es](http://heartnot.es).

 ## Technology

-Built using React.js + Flummox + Electron.js.
+Built using React.js + Redux + Electron.js.

 ### Encryption details